By Steve Beauregard

 And as an aside, although the valet parking is free for certain players, it still remains customary to tip the valet driver.

-(Photos courtesy of Sandra Cohen Rose and Colin Rose and inazakira via Flickr)
+(Photos courtesy of Sandra Cohen Rose and Colin Rose via Flickr)